 This could be really useful, Erik thought, feeling awfully pleased.
 He should check how much mass he could push, and how instantaneous were the effects.
 Depending on how reliable it was, he could use this power to…

 Erik frowned at himself.
-The only practical application for his superpower he could think was generators.
+Generators were the only practical application for his superpower he could think of.
 But for them to work, he’d have to exert his power to a motor for hours on end, and that would get old quickly.
 Erik didn’t have the necessary engineering knowledge to design a more sophisticated solution.
 He could study, of course, but he wanted an application he could build now.
 This meant he needed to consult someone who had the necessary background for ideas, but that required he tell someone.
 Who could he trust this with?

 His family was out of the question.
 His father, a mad retired surgeon, would panic and invade his apartment with something outrageous, a live pigeon perhaps.
-His mother, who had more sense drunk than his father on a good day, would have conniptions and work herself to death trying to help him.
+His mother would have conniptions and work herself to death trying to help him.
 His sister Rena may give him the benefit of the doubt, but she had her second child about a month ago, and infant-induced insomnia set her mood on a combative slant.
 More likely, she’d suggest he go see a shrink and book an appointment under his name.
 As for his friends and coworkers, they’d either dismiss a demonstration as a clever magic trick or blabber the news to anyone who’d listen, which was far worse.
 That left the Internet.

 Erik was wary of searching the Internet.
 The overtly supernatural was an area ripe for crazies and charlatans, and the Internet’s anonymity only made things worse.
 There was also the nagging worry: what if he got discovered as someone who had superpowers?
 Would he get caught in a media circus?
 Would government agents kidnap him and imprison him in a lab?
 The risk of getting kidnapped worried him the most because he could actually see it happening.
 Erik worked for the Department of Defense (DOD) as a civilian contractor.
 Thus all his activities were, at least in theory, monitored.
 The Defense Act of 2002 granted Congress virtually unlimited access to the data on the Internet, and it was public knowledge the National Security Agency (NSA) monitored certain query combinations to sniff out terrorist activity.
 What if they flagged him as suspicious?